mezzio/mezzio/docs/book/v3/features/container/middleware-factory.md

 Additionally, this would pose an enormous burden when migrating to version 3.

-For these reasons, we developed the class `Zend\Expressive\MiddlewareFactory`.
+For these reasons, we developed the class `Mezzio\MiddlewareFactory`.
 It composes a [MiddlewareContainer](middleware-container.md) in order to back the following operations.